ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

 We have seen above for $\mathfrak{g}$ an $\infty$-Lie algebroid the object
 $\exp(\mathfrak{g})_{diff}$ that classifies [[pseudo-connection]]s
 on $\exp(\mathfrak{g})$-principal $\infty$-bundles and serves to support the $\infty$-Chern-Weil homomorphism.
-We now discuss the genuine $\infty$-connections among these pseudo-connections.
+We now discuss the genuine [[connection on an ∞-bundle|∞-connections]] among these pseudo-connections.
 From the point of view of the general abstract theory these are particularly nice representatives of more intrinsically defined structures.

 For $X$ a [[smooth manifold]] and $\mathfrak{g}$ an [[∞-Lie algebra]] or more generally an [[∞-Lie algebroid]], a  **$\infty$-Lie algebroid valued differential form** on $X$ is a morphism of [[dg-algebra]]s